Personality and Kid's Piano

 He can't possibly keep up and starts to calm down and watch.
 I move through 20 activities in 5 minutes so that he cannot possibly have time to sink into his personality.
 He's too busy with the piano.
 Now he needs a rest!

-Don't Break Their Spirit
+Don't Break The Child's Spirit

 This is exhausting for the teacher, like herding cats.
 But like a sheepdog, I have to slowly lead the child back to the center and not break their spirit while doing so.
 There is no other choice but patience with a child like this.